 Prior to the creation of Foxfield Races the property was the local airport with the hangar still visible today.
 The former owner, Grover Vandevener purchased the property and taught riding to people of all ages, with the majority of his students being children.
 Mr. Vandenever was the Huntsman for the Farmington Hunt Club, which at one time adjoined the Foxfield property.
 The Foxfield property is rich in heritage and since 1978 rich with the tradition of Steeplechase.

-In 1977 Ms. de Tejeda collaborated with Raymond G. Wolfe, best known as the author of the defining book on Secretariet, to design and build one of the finest steeplechase courses on the Atlantic Seaboard.
+In 1977 Ms. de Tejeda collaborated with Raymond G. Wolfe, best known as the author of the defining book on Secretariat, to design and build one of the finest steeplechase courses on the Atlantic Seaboard.
 Mr. Wolfe ushered in the Foxfield affiliation with the National Steeplechase Association, an elite organization who runs and promotes nationally sanctioned steeplechase races.

 Since 1978 to present day the attendees have witnessed spectacular horse racing.
-Thomas Shifflet, Race Course Superintendent, has been recognized by the National Steeplechase Association, owners, trainers and jockeys for maintaining an excellent equine course from the day of Foxfields inception.
+Thomas Shifflett, Race Course Superintendent, has been recognized by the National Steeplechase Association, owners, trainers and jockeys for maintaining an excellent equine course from the day of Foxfields inception.

 The races are a bi-annual event.
 The spring race is held the last Saturday in April.
 The spring race attracts a more vivacious crowd, with over 25,000 guests in attendance.
 The fall race, known as "Family Day" is held on the last Sunday in September and appeals to families and a more subdued crowd.
 The fall race hosts a variety of activities for children and families.

 Foxfield Racing Association selects local charities to receive a part of race proceeds from both the spring and fall races.

 We are proud of our history at Foxfield and of Ms. de Tequeda's generosity, whose vision and the dedication of others made it all possible.